last update 11 July 2010

 Late 1890s, Alex H R Sproule with wife and children at "Denamona", Fintona (Co Tyrone)

-We have recently created a new page for our Sproule Narrative and Document links.
+There is now a page for our Sproule Narrative and Document links.
 These include discoveries in the Canadian census and BMD data bases, and also the 1901 and 1911 Irish censuses.

 Alex Harpur Robinson Sproule JP 1846 - 1921 (75)